-If a family disagrees with the results of an evaluation completed by the LEA or PA, they have the right to request that their child be evaluated by an independent evaluator not employed by the school system or agency, and have the LEA or PA fund the evaluation.
+If a family disagrees with the results of an evaluation or assessment completed by the LEA or PA, they have the right to request that their child be assessed by an independent evaluator not employed by the school system or agency and have the LEA or PA fund the assessment.
 The family can also request an IEE if they make a referral for a special education evaluation and there is no response from the student's IEP team within specific timelines.
-When a family requests an IEE, the LEA or PA must respond within 30 days by either agreeing to fund the evaluation or requesting formal dispute resolution to defend their evaluation.
+When a family requests an IEE, the LEA or PA must respond within 30 days by either agreeing to the request to fund the assessment or requesting formal dispute resolution to defend their evaluation.

-Expect that their children may have disciplinary protections.
+Expect that their children will have disciplinary protections.

 The IDEA provides very specific and detailed procedures and protections for students with IEPs if the LEA or PA takes certain disciplinary actions.
-These protections apply to students who are: (1) already eligible for services, (2) students who are in the eligibility determination process, and (3) those who are not eligible but but may be eligible for special education.
+These protections apply to student who are already eligible for services, students who are in the eligibility determination process, and those who not eligible but who the LEA or PA should have known were eligible for special education.